RLGym/rlgym.github.io/docs/tutorials/introduction_to_configuration_objects.md

 obs_builder = AdvancedObs()
 terminal_conditions = [timeout_condition,]

-#All we have to do now is pass our custom configuration functions to rlgym!
+#All we have to do now is pass our custom configuration objects to rlgym!
 env = rlgym.make("default",
                  spawn_opponents=False,
                  reward_fn=reward_function,